Camper Health & Wilderness First Aid

-If you tell your Alpenguide that you have a headache, she will probably ask you how much water you’ve had, how much food and sleep you’ve had, and if anything in particular is bothering you at camp.
-She’ll probably ask you to drink water and she may be able to give you ibuprofen.
-Then she’ll see if you need rest, food or shade, or if you’re OK to continue with the group and she’ll check back in with you a little later to see how you’re feeling.
-If you still have a headache when she checks back in with you, she will ask more questions and follow up with you.
+If you tell your Alpenguides that you have a headache, you will probably be asked you how much water you’ve had, how much food and sleep you’ve had, and if anything in particular is bothering you at camp.
+Your Alpenguides will probably ask you to drink water and they may be able to give you ibuprofen.
+Then they will see if you need rest, food or shade, or if you’re OK to continue with the group and they will check back in with you a little later to see how you’re feeling.
+If you still have a headache when they've checked back in with you, they will ask more questions and follow up with you.

 If you have signs or symptoms of a flu-like illness such as coughing, feeling short of breath, or develop a fever, we will be more concerned.
 We will follow current guidelines and isolate you from the rest of the group, provide care to you and take you to a local medical care facility and then we'll follow the reccomendations provided to us by local health services and providers.